 Tagged Drum and Bass but BPM, brightness and warmth sit closer to UK Garage

-Tagged Drum and Bass but BPM, bass weight and warmth sit closer to UK Garage
+Tagged Drum and Bass but BPM, groove and brightness sit closer to UK Garage

 Try this transition with real tracks